-If you’re going to call an API on the other side of the internet, you should know that lots of things can happen along the way.
-For example, it takes time for your request to reach Google, then for Google to process using its fancy robots, send the result back to your server, and then for your server to send it back to the user.
+If you call an API on the other side of the internet, you should know that many things can happen along the way.
+For example, it takes time for your request to reach Google, then for Google to process it using its fancy robots, send the result back to your server, and then for your server to send it back to the user.
 In my experience, Google’s and docassemble’s latency is quite good, but it is still noticeable with large requests.

 A user is not supposed to notice that a program lags when the interview runs well.
 If the user realises that the interview is stuck on the same page for too long, the user might get worried that the interview is broken.
 The truth is that we are waiting for the file to come back.
 Get back in your chair and wait for it!

-To improve user experience, you should have a waiting screen when you tell the user to hold his horses.
-While this is happening, the interview should do its work in the background.
+To improve user experience, you should have a waiting screen where you tell the user to hold his horses.
+While this happens, the interview should work in the background.
 In this manner, your user is assured everything is well while your interview focuses on getting the file back from Google.

 docassemble already provides a mechanism for the docassemble program to carry out background actions.
 It’s aptly called